Provo River

-The Provo River is located in Utah County and Wasatch County, Utah, in the United States.
+The Provo River (Ute: Timpanoquint, “Rock River) is located in Utah County and Wasatch County, Utah, in the United States.
 It rises in the Uinta Mountains at Wall Lake and flows about 71 mi southwest to Utah Lake at the city of Provo, Utah.

 Course

-The two main branches of Provo River are North Fork Provo River and South Fork Provo River.
+The two main branches of Provo River are the North Fork Provo River and the South Fork Provo River.
 The river is impounded by Jordanelle Reservoir at the north end of the Heber Valley.
 Deer Creek Dam further impounds the Provo River with Deer Creek Reservoir, built-in 1941.
 The two branches of Provo are split into upper, middle, and lower sections.
 The upper Provo originates in the high Uintas and flows into Jordanelle Reservoir.
-Below the dam of Jordanelle to Deer Creek Reservoir is known as the Middle Provo river.
+Below the dam of Jordanelle to Deer Creek Reservoir is known as the Middle Provo River.
 The Middle Provo is joined on the right by Snake Creek, which includes the Midway Fish Hatchery.
-The lower section of the Provo river flows out of Deer creek Reservoir through Provo Canyon and into Utah lake.
+The lower section of the Provo River flows out of Deer Creek Reservoir through Provo Canyon and into Utah Lake.

 History

-Pre-contact Ute Indians called the river Timpanoquint, meaning "water running over rocks."
+Before European-American colonization, Ute Indians called the river Timpanoquint, meaning "water running over rocks."
 Early settlers changed the name to Provo, after trapper Etienne Provost, for whom the city of Provo, Utah is also named.
 In addition to Provost, the Quebec-born fur trapper was known as Proveau, and Provot (and the pronunciation was "Provo").
 The old name for the river was instead given to the mountain to the north, which later became known as Mount Timpanogos.

+In February 1850 the river was the site of what is sometimes called the Provo River Massacre, a siege and massacre by Latter-day Saint (LDS) militiamen of an encampment of Timpanogos families.
+Between 40 and 100 Native American people were killed in the attack or executed as prisoners, and over 40 Timpanogos children, women, and a few men were taken and sold as slaves to Mormon pioneers in the Salt Lake Valley.

 In the 1930s, irrigation usage and drought had shrunk Utah Lake from 850,000 acre-feet down to 20,000, prompting a reworking of irrigation systems and the creation of the Provo River Project, later called the Provo River Water Users Association.
 Through the Project, river management features were added, including the Deer Creek Dam and Reservoir—with a reservoir capacity of 152,864 acre-feet—and Duchesne Diversion tunnel allowing water from the Duchesne River to be diverted into the Provo River at certain times.
 The Association today maintains and operates these control and irrigation systems and monitors water flows.

 According to the United States Geological Survey (USGS), variant names for Provo River include Tim-pan-o-gos River and Upper Provo River.